Anyone can be a Superman, but nobody can be Jackie Chan.

 Beijing, the capital of China is a blend of modern architecture and ancient sites.
-You can explore the splendid Forbidden City complex, the Tiananmen Square and the National Museum of China.
+You can explore the splendid Forbidden City complex, Tiananmen Square, and the National Museum of China.

 6. Atlantis the Palm, Dubai

 Nestled on the grand Palm Jumeirah Island, Atlantis the Palm is a 5-star hotel.
 It offers breathtaking views of the Arabian Gulf.
-This property houses luxurious rooms, spa, gym, salon, water park, nightclub and various restaurants.
+This property houses luxurious rooms, a spa, gym, salon, water park, nightclub, and various restaurants.